Canon 77D vs Nikon D5600

-The Canon EOS 77D and the Nikon D5600 are two digital cameras that were announced, respectively, in February 2017 and November 2016.
+The Canon EOS 77D and the Nikon D5600 are two digital cameras that were revealed to the public, respectively, in February 2017 and November 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
+Both cameras offer a resolution of 24 megapixels.

 The physical size and weight of the Canon 77D and the Nikon D5600 are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 77D – represents the basis for the calculations across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5600 is notably smaller (8 percent) than the Canon 77D.
 Moreover, the D5600 is markedly lighter (14 percent) than the 77D.
 In this context, it is worth noting that neither the 77D nor the D5600 are weather-sealed.